paratestphp/paratest/README.md

     To allow full usage of your cpu cores, you should have at least one process per core.
 More processes allow better resource usage but keep in mind that each process has its own costs for spawning.
-The default is auto, which means the number of logical CPU cores is set as number of processes.
+The default is auto, which means the number of logical CPU cores is set as the number of processes.
 You might try something like logical `CPU cores * 2` (e.g. if you have 8 logical cores, you might try `16`), but keep in mind that each process generates a little bit of overhead as well.